ReyAnthony/DItan/README.md

 First, create an empty GameObject in the scene with the component "SceneInjector" attached.
 Then create a ScriptableInjector asset with Right click > Create/DItan/ScriptableInjector.
-Fill the ScriptableInjector "Common Objects to Inject" with Scriptable assets.

 ```
 [CreateAssetMenu(menuName = "game/assets/Player stats")]